kragen/derctuo/capacitor-meter.md

 timer 1 (p.
 94, where it says it doesn't apply to the optional noise canceler, which adds four cycles of latency).

+There's also a third timer on the chip, the watchdog timer, which always runs at 128kHz and "can be configured to generate an interrupt instead of a reset" (p.
+43) by setting the WDIE bit in WDTCSR (p.
+45).
+Aside from the usage they suggest — waking from power-down — this could be useful for doing regular tasks.
+I don't think you can read its counter value, though, just reset it.

 Datasheet questions:

 - what's the timer precision?